Valentin Oehen: Biography

+In 1984, he led the Popular initiative "against the selling off of national soil", which failed in a referendum with 51.5% voting against it.

 In May 1988, Oehen announced his retirement from his political career, which concluded when his term in the Grand Council of Ticino expired in 1991.

 Valentin Oehen died in Nottwil on 2 June 2022 at the age of 91.